Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 (The Rhino JavaScript engine is included on the server side).
 The template is written in FreeMarker, and the model is a hash map that is set up in the controller(s) and available in the template.

+When building new presentation templates or web components, developers can choose to use the FreeMarker and JavaScript technologies.
+These are the default and preferred way to build high performance and lightweight web parts.
+They are easy to build and require no server restarts.

+The availability of these APIs speeds the time it takes to develop new functionality.
+Most Surf platform features are available as root scope JavaScript and FreeMarker objects.
+Developers are able to work with the full range of objects available in the Surf framework.
+Objects represent entities such as component bindings, pages, templates, the request context, users, remote connections, and credential management.

+>**Important:** The FreeMarker Template API and the JavaScript API use a common object model.
+This means that the objects available to the JavaScript API are very similar (in most cases, identical) to those made available by the FreeMarker API.
+It is highly recommended that the standard development pattern of the logic work being performed in JavaScript and presentation work being performed in FreeMarker should be followed where possible.

+The Surf platform FreeMarker Template Processor provides capabilities similar to those provided by the repository FreeMarker Engine. **It does not, however, provide direct access to the repository concepts, such as nodes, properties, or aspects that developers of repository tier web scripts will be familiar with.**

+The Surf platform web script runtime extends the templating and scripting capabilities that are already provided by the web script runtime, providing additional web-tier related root-scoped API objects.

 ## Surf content types

 In Spring Surf, content is divided into *Semantic content* and *Presentation content*, and the web application looks at